 Getting the Conversation Going

-Moving the conversation around safety and health forward, whether through formulated training modules, surveys, or any other means, must be the first step to addressing the issues when a union is motivated to do so.
+Moving the conversation around with our legal translator present, learn How To Become A Transcriptionist here, about safety and health forward, whether through formulated training modules, surveys, or any other means, must be the first step to addressing the issues when a union is motivated to do so.
 And to get the conversation moving, it is important to realize that there is no specific point-of-entry to the discussion, there is no hidden agenda, or magic formula.
 Getting the conversation going is simply listening and getting information from the workers.
 What might be playing in the background for some organizers and reps when they look at the whole safety and health piece of a worker’s time at work is that they see it as too complicated, too scientific, and too cumbersome to try to address.
 These very real reactions can be addressed in any number of trainings.

 Because most local unions have limited resources, there isn’t always an assigned safety and health professional on staff, so these critical conversations fall to the wayside.
 You probably know where this is going: We can help you get the conversation moving.
 We can help set up a plan to take on issues and approach them head on.
 We believe that this effort will not only strengthen existing membership, but will also attract not-yet-members.